Clayfield College accepts enrolments for:

 - Provide documentary evidence which includes the most recent school reports, proof of the level of study undertaken, and a letter from the Principal of the overseas school stating that the subject was studied for a minimum of 55 hours per semester, including assessment.

 The decision to grant credit under these terms rests with the QCAA, not Clayfield College.

-Please contact the Enrolments Manager for more details.
+Please contact the Director of Marketing and Enrolments for more details.

 Studying in Australia

 Please click here to view our International Student Visa Information.